sueszli/osue/man pages.md

-Here is a short list of the man pages I found most helpful in this course (I found them through the python script "manExamples.py" that I've written).
+Here is a short list of the man pages I found most helpful in this course (check out the `manExamples.py` script in this directory to find more of them for yourself!):

 <br><br>